Now Reports

 Nagatare – 長垂

-With consistently strong winds, Nagatare is popular with windsurfers and other marine sports fans.
-It’s also a great place to go jogging.
-The beachside park has a playground, some shaded benches, and water taps.
-Take in great views of Hakata Harbor, Nokonoshima, and Imazu Harbor.
-This beach is popular because of its accessibility – it’s just a 10-minute walk from Imajuku Station.
+Nagatare, with its consistently strong winds, is a favorite among windsurfers and other marine sports enthusiasts.
+It also serves as a superb jogging spot.
+The beachside park features a playground, shaded benches, and water taps for visitors.
+From here, you can enjoy splendid views of Hakata Harbor, Nokonoshima, and Imazu Harbor.
+Its popularity is further amplified by its easy accessibility; it’s just a brisk 10-minute walk from Imajuku Station.

 • No parking available